Home > Control panel > Operations notices

 This may impact the normal operation of containers and services that depend on namespaces, including in some cases ipsec tunnels.

 The exploit modifies the memory used by legitimate system binaries (the public PoC overwrites /usr/bin/su in the page cache as part of gaining root), so applying the mitigation alone is not enough on systems that may have been targeted before it was put place.
-After mitigating, as root run the following command to drop the page cache and force a reload from disk:
+A reboot is recomend in that case, followed by reapplying the mitigation (unless a patched kernel as details below is now running)

 Ongoing work